kuanyewleong/self-driving_car_pedestrian_detection/README.md

 - OpenCV
 - Python 3.6

-(one can simply create an environment with the above packages through Anaconda)
+(The implementation was on a Ubuntu 16.04 machine, one can simply create an environment with the above packages through Anaconda)

 ### Step 2.
 Clone the repository
 No compilation or installation is neeeded, just clone the repository.